projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 -  VM traps to hypervisor, and the vUART PIO handler is called.

--  Puts the data to its target vUART's Rx FIFO.
+-  Puts the data to its target vUART's RX FIFO.

 -  Injects a Data Ready interrupt to VM1.